weaveworks/weave/README.md

 container on $HOST1 accessible to the outside world via $HOST2.
 This requires the following steps on $HOST2...

-1. Add a NAT masquerading rule for the entire weave network.
-This needs to be done just once.

-        host2# iptables -t nat -A POSTROUTING -d 10.0.0.2/16 ! -s 10.0.0.2/16 -j MASQUERADE

-   The IP address and netmask are the same as given in the `weave launch` command.

-2. Add an IP address to the weave bridge.
+1. Add an IP address to the weave bridge.
 This needs to be done once for every weave application subnet.

         host2# ip addr add dev weave 10.0.1.102/24